Kevinpgalligan/ka/README.md

 * `<`, `<=`, `>`, `>=`, `==`, `!=`

 This means that `2^3!*5+1` gets parsed the same as `((2^(3!))*5)+1`.

+Functions accept positional arguments and keyword arguments.
+A function call can look something like the following: `f(x, y, keyword_arg: 1, another: "hi")`.
+Some functions, like `plot`, accept a variable number of the same argument type; `plot` happens to accept any number of `Plot`-type arguments.

+Here's a selection of functions and operators in the language.
+To list all the functions, run `ka --functions`.
+To find out more about any particular function (including what types of arguments it accepts), run the CLI command `ka --function {name}`, or run the interpreter commands `%f {name}` or `%fun {name}`.

+* +, -, *, /, %, ^, <, <=, ==, !=, >, >=, sin, cos, tan, sqrt, ln, log10, log2, abs, floor, ceil, round, int, float, log, C, !, quit

 ### Units
 Here are most of the units supported by the language.
 To see a complete list (excluding currencies), run `ka --units` from the command-line.